BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 To read the table, find the row with the puzzle type in which you're interested.
 Then read across.

 Green cells indicate the data that is required for the puzzle type and the range of permitted values.
-Many of the ranges are described as `1…size`.
+Many of the ranges are described as *1…size*.
 This means that the range is based on the size of the puzzle.
 For a 9×9 Sudoku the *Cell Content Candidates* must be a set of values in the range 1…9.
 For a 6×6 KenKen the *Cell Content Solution* must be a value in the range 1…6.

 ## Data types

 There are three general types of data to encode.

 - term Shapes: <doc:Shapes> describe groupings of cells; the cells of a Jigsaw piece or the outline of a cage for example.
-- term Cage Content: <doc:Cages> contain additional clues about a group of cells such as the sum of their content.
+- term Cage Content: <doc:Cages> contain clues about a group of cells such as the sum of their content.
 - term Cell Content: Cell content is what we typically consider the data *in* a cell.
 It is the clue, solution or candidates (the *progress*) of the puzzle.

 > Note: The `∅` column under Cage Content and Cell Content indicates that *empty* is a valid value.
 Emptiness is denoted by the value `0`.